 conviction

+The CEO didn’t let loose, but most of the participants would rather move on: some felt disaster creeping in on them, and very few felt this might be the moment to call the elephant in the room.
 But the CEO refused to go on to the next point on the agenda, now that he clearly had a case to prove that with the same technology you can produce better products: he wanted to have answers, op the spot – and then he turned to the designer in charge…

 [The fact that only once per year he was conducting a ‘review’, and that due to this ‘re-viewing’ he was missing out on a lot (like the introduction of the first product), consequently meant that his questioning came too late, but this did not come to his mind… he was expecting action at the design side, not at his.]

-Somehow embarrassed we designers were looking at each other, not at all prepared for this questioning, really.
-The designer in charge exactly knew where the problem laid, but he wasn’t sure if he could just raise the issue, just like that.
+Somehow, embarrassed, we designers were looking at each other, not at all prepared for this questioning, really.
+The designer in charge knew exactly where the problem lay, but he wasn’t sure he could just raise the issue like that.
+The product managers had set strict boundaries on costs, technology, and manufacturing requirements for the first design.
+They had purchased the ‘inner guts’ from a supplier and then asked him to give his best ‘shot’ at creating a ‘sellable’ design.

-After thinking briefly he tried it with a story and told them about a visit he paid to a Christmas market – and about discovering the true conviction of a craftsman…
+The designer in question was surrounded by the CEO, the managers, and the designers, all waiting for his reply: how could he raise the issue and name the elephant in the room?
+After thinking briefly, he tried it with a story and told them about a visit he paid to a Christmas market – and about discovering the true conviction of a craftsman…

 Leave a Reply